carpentriesoffline/Building_an_HPC_for_Training/learners/setup.md

 title: Setup
 ---

+In this lesson you will learn how to create a high performance computer using Raspberry Pi single board computers.
+The skills you learn will be transferrable to any unix type operating system.
+The focus of this lesson is on the software that is typically used on HPCs and not the hardware.

 The minimum equipment you will need for this lesson would be:

 - 2 Raspberry Pis, one which will serve as the